kakeith/helpful/commands_to_remember.md

 4. Create a test.pypi account and then upload to test.pypi with `python3 -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*`
 5. With a virtualenv, you can then download the pip package you just uploaded `python3 -m pip install --index-url https://test.pypi.org/simple/ PACKAGE_NAME` (where `PACKAGE_NAME` matches what you put in your `setup.py`.

 Then upload to the real PyPi once you're satistified with the tests.

+1. `twine upload dist/*`.
+2. Make sure it uploaded correctly with `pip install [PACKAGE-NAME]` and `https://pypi.org/project/PACKAGE-NAME/`.